vishalchovatiya/CPP_Templates/How C++ uses an object in the executable program.md

 ### How & where virtual table code will be inserted?
 - Virtual table code will be inserted by the compiler before & after the user-written code in constructor & destructor that too on demand of user implementation.
-- For the question "How virtual table code will be inserted?", my answer is this is purely compiler dependent.
+- For the question "How virtual table code will be inserted?", my answer is "this is purely compiler dependent".
 C++ standard only mandates behaviour.
 Although this would not be complex.
 It probably would look like:
 ```
 this->_vptr[0] = type_info("class_name");
 ```